shivamtiwari2112/OOPD-Project/README.md

 * like every linux command this will also give outputs.

+## Profiling (Without Multi-threading) Question 2
+- 1 min 43 seconds to generate 10 files of 1gb each
+- 15 seconds to generate 100 files of 10mb each
+- 43 seconds to generate directory through recursions

+## Profiling (With Multi-threading) Question 4
+- After Implementing Multi-threading time reduced significantly.

 ## List of References

 - I have also used `StackOverflow` for identifying my silly mistakes.